ii] Thanksgiving and personal explanationArgument

 kai "also" - [to preach] and = also.
 Adjunctive; "also".

 uJmin dat. "to you" - Dative of indirect object.

-toiV dat. "who [are at Rome]" - the ones [in Rome].
-The article serves as an adjectivizer turning the prepositional phrase "in Rome" into an attributive relative clause limiting "you", dative in agreement with "you"; "to you who are in Rome."
+toiV dat. "who [are at Rome]" - the ones [in rome].
+The article serves as an adjectivizer turning the prepositional phrase "in Rome" into an attributive modifier limiting "you", dative in agreement with "you"; "to you who are in Rome."